ioquatix/samovar/README.md

 ## Usage

 The best example of a working Samovar command line is probably [Teapot](https://github.com/ioquatix/teapot/blob/master/lib/teapot/command.rb).

+[Utopia](https://github.com/ioquatix/utopia/blob/master/lib/utopia/command.rb) shows how to use multiple levels of nested commands.

 Please feel free to submit other examples and I will link to them here.

 ## Contributing